cyberqueen7/Website-Security-Projects-1/README.md

 # Website-Security-Projects-1
-A list of website security projects and tools used to complete tasks.
+A list of website and email security projects and tools used to complete tasks.